 Réne-Robert Cavelier, Sieur de La Salle, claimed all the land drained by the Mississippi River system for France in 1682.
 This included portions of both North and South Dakota.
 French-Canadian brothers François and Louis-Joseph La Vérendrye were the first whites to reach North and South Dakota.

 In 1803, France sold Louisiana to the United States.
 In 1804, President Thomas Jefferson sent Meriwether Lewis and William Clark on an expedition to explore the Louisiana Territory.
 They passed through both regions on their way home and established friendly relations with the Indian tribes of the area.

 Canadians of Scotch and Irish descent were the first Europeans to attempt a permanent settlement in North Dakota.
 They settled in Pembina in 1812.
 In 1818, the U.S. gained control of the northeastern portion of the state through a treaty with Great Britain.
 This treaty made all of today’s North Dakota U.S. territory.
 Most of the settlers at Pembina left soon after the treaty was signed, as they wished to remain in British territory.

-In 1875, large-scale farming began a profitable business in the Dakota Territory.
+In 1875, large-scale farming became a profitable business in the Dakota Territory.
 Eastern corporations and wealthy families established huge wheat farms ranging in size from 3,000 to 65,000 acres.
 Most of these farms were located in the Red River Valley.
 These wheat farms earned so much money, they became known as bonanza farms.
-Improved machinery and orderly methods of planting, harvesting, and marketing were the keys to the success of the bonanza farms.
+Improved machinery and orderly methods of planting, harvesting, and marketing were the keys to success of the bonanza farms.